kiennq/emacs-mini-modeline/README.md

 9. `mini-modeline-right-padding`
    Padding to use in the right side.
 Set this to the minimal value that doesn't cause truncation.

+10. `mini-modeline-display-gui-line`
+    Display thin line at the bottom of each window.

 # Why?

 Echo area or `minibuffer` which reside in it is a big waste most of the time.